 Get involved in Sustainability at ACC and enjoy the perks - free public transportation, convenient parking, cold filtered drinking water, a clean environment, and more.

-The blueprint for implementing college-wide sustainability reforms was created in February 2009 by the ACC Board of Trustees with the passage of Sustainable Practices Policy.
-That same year, ACC joined the American College and University Presidents’ Climate Commitment (ACUPCC).
+The blueprint for implementing college-wide sustainability reforms was created in 2009 by the ACC Board of Trustees with the Sustainable Practices Board Policy and the Sustainable Construction and College Operations Guidelines/Procedures.
+That same year, ACC joined the American College and University Presidents’ Climate Commitment (ACUPCC, now Carbon Commitment).
 By signing the pledge, ACC agreed to take actions to move the college toward climate neutrality.
 The ACC Climate Action Plan is a key step in that goal.

-ACC's Sustainability Dashboard us located across the district and displays electricity usage, solar energy production, water and gas consumption, and sustainability announcements in real-time.
+ACC's Sustainability Dashboard is located across the district and displays electricity usage, solar energy production, water and gas consumption, and sustainability announcements in real-time.

 At ACC, we don’t want to just talk about going green – we want to make it happen!
 To fund our energy and sustainability efforts, the Board of Trustees approved a sustainability fee effective spring 2010.